Ramon96/real-time-web-1920/README.md

 <!-- ...but how does one use this project?
 What are its features 🤔 -->
 ## Features
+### Moving around
+The server keeps track of all player locations and allows players to move around using the *asdw* keys `io.emit('updatelocations', users)`

+### Infecting
+(In progress)

 <!-- What external data source is featured in your project and what are its properties 🌠 -->
 ## Api
+Im currently using the [Covid19api](https://covid19api.com/) I will be able to get the amount of cases, recovered and deceases from this api per country.
+I will use this data to make the experiment more extreme based on the amount of cases by chosen country.

 <!-- This would be a good place for your data life cycle ♻️-->
 ## Data life cycle